mongodb/specifications/source/crud/crud.rst

     /**
      * The maximum amount of time for the server to wait on new documents to satisfy a tailable cursor
      * query.
 This only applies to a TAILABLE_AWAIT cursor.
 When the cursor is not a TAILABLE_AWAIT cursor,
-     * this option is ignored.
+     * this option is ignored and is not sent.
      *
      * On servers >= 3.2, this option will be specified on the getMore command as "maxTimeMS".
 The default
      * is no value: no "maxTimeMS" is sent to the server with the getMore command.
      *
-     * On servers < 3.2, this option is ignored.
+     * On servers < 3.2, this option is ignored and not sent as maxTimeMS is not available.
      */
     maxAwaitTimeMS: Optional<Int64>;